Inbox Zero Statistics in 2026: 17 Data-Backed Insights

 | Leaders reporting chaos/fragmentation | 52% | Management layers are not insulated from overload |

 Long-running interruption research led by Gloria Mark (UC Irvine), including findings discussed in Gallup's interview format, shows how quickly attention gets fragmented in knowledge work.
-In one observed workplace dataset, people switched events roughly every 3 minutes and 5 seconds; time on devices before switching averaged 2 minutes and 11 seconds; and interrupted tasks resumed the same day were resumed, on average, in 23 minutes and 15 seconds.
-The same interview also notes that workers self-interrupted 44% of the time.
+In one observed workplace dataset, time on devices before switching averaged 2 minutes and 11 seconds, and interrupted tasks resumed the same day were resumed, on average, in 23 minutes and 15 seconds.

 "We don't have work days -- we have work minutes that last all day. - Gloria Mark, UC Irvine (Gallup interview)